fishlure/Fishlure/README.md

 https://fishlures.carrd.co/

+if you are too fucking lazy to open another tab (or ur mobile which. why did u press on my github anyways.) i go by lure/ampora/hollow for names he/him for pronouns (i have neos but open my carrd for that fucker)

 some pt only info:
 - it's rly funny to me i used to be technically docks famous lmao, I'm always up to talk about shtuff (unless im not.
 Which. sometimes is obvious)
 - i don't come here as often, probs only for random times or hanging out with friends now